 - Sponsorship – (you will need to provide your letter of sponsorship prior to enrolment in order to receive your CAS – if you scholarship does not cover your full fees you will need to pay the remaining fees at enrolment.)

 - Online payment - When making a payment online you should use your name and student number as the payment reference

 Sort code: 4Ø-45-Ø8

 Iban number: GB16MIDL4Ø45Ø8Ø147823Ø

 Please note: if you are paying by Bank Transfer, you will need to allow 3-5 working days for your payment to be cleared into the Brunel University account.
 We have to wait until payment is cleared before we can issue your CAS number; so please make the payment in plenty of time to apply for your visa.

-Cheques should be made payable to “Brunel University” and should have the student number should be written on the back of the cheque
+Cheques should be made payable to “Brunel University” and should have the student number written on the back of the cheque.

 Do I need to pay my fees before I enrol?

 In most cases you will need to pay the full fees of your IPLC course at enrolment; to be able to attend class.
 If your course is longer than 21 weeks, you can pay 60% of your fees before registration and the remaining 40% at the start of January (this generally applies to the English@Brunel programmes starting in August, September and October).